-Meet the teacher – you are in safe hands.
+Meet the teacher – Qualified and Experienced.

+30 years experience of meditation.
 Trained in UK, America, Phuket and India.

-Led retreats throughout the UK.
+Retreats throughout the UK.

 What does retreat mean?